 2. Commencement and applicability

 2.1 These Rules come into force on 10 August 2023

 2.2 These Rules give effect to section 18 of the Act.

 2.3 Any complaint received after the commencement date shall be determined according to the procedures set out in these Rules, even if the events to which the complaint refers pre-date the commencement date.

 2.4 Matters which commenced to be processed under earlier versions of these Rules shall be determined in accordance with the Rules in place at the time of receipt of the complaint.Return to top

 In these Rules unless the context otherwise requires—

-- complaint means a complaint made under Rule 4.1
+- complaint means a complaint or complaints made under Rule 4.1

 - Council means the Council of the Society constituted under section 20 of the Act

 - Initial Investigation Panel or Panel means a panel appointed under Rule 6